-Members and supporters of The Senior Citizens League tend to be older, less affluent seniors.
-They are also, to a large extent, Notch babies – those individuals who receive lower Social Security benefits because they were born in the years 1917 and immediately thereafter.
-TSCL feels that this is an inequity that was brought about because of the Social Security Act Amendments enacted and signed into law in 1977.
+TSCL’s members and supporters tend to be older, less affluent seniors.
+They are also, to a large extent, Notch victims — those individuals who receive lower Social Security benefits because they were born between the years 1917 and 1926.

 Just years before they were set to retire, these individuals learned that they would have significantly lower benefits than originally anticipated.
-The problem only grew and compounded with the inflation that occurred in the early 1980s.
-Thus, in order to make the Social Security program more equitable in general, and to correct a wrong done to Notch babies, we believe that some compensation for that injustice should be provided.
+The issue was created by the amendments to the Social Security Act that were signed into law in 1977, and it has compounded over time.